International Property Consultancy

 This one year investor visa is authorized in Diplomatic Missions and Consular Spanish Offices and can be issued for either one, two (or) even multiple entries into Spain.
 These visa applications are usually processed, with notification sent within 10 working days, except in the case of applicants subject to consultation.

 (B) Residence authorization for investors (years 2 – 5 or longer) As soon as your investment has been made and following the first year, investors can apply for an authorization to live in Spain for a further two years.
 After that time it is renewable for another two years and so on.
 This will be on a continual basis as long as your initial investment threshold of €500,000 is maintained.
 For such Visa applications you will have to demonstrate that you have traveled to Spain at least once in the previous 12 months period.
-While moving forward, there is no limit to the amount of times this two year residency type of Visa can be renewed under this scheme.
+And moving forward, there is no limit to the amount of times this two year residency type of Visa can be renewed under this scheme.

 Properties can also be bought and sold during this period, as long as your initial investment threshold is always maintained (€500.000) There is not any obligation to spend a minimum amount of time in Spain, therefore investors can remain tax resident outside of Spain, whilst benefiting from Spanish residency and of course the freedom of their unlimited travel and extended stays in the European Union.